-MAT 099 is for students who must remove a geometry deficiency from high school.
-Students earning an associate degree designed for transfer who do not have one credit in high school geometry must successfully complete MAT 099 Geometry to remove the deficiency in order to be eligible to receive the degree.
+MAT 099 is for students subject to the A89 admission requirements who must remove a geometry deficiency from high school.
+Such students earning an associate degree designed for transfer must successfully complete MAT 099 Geometry to remove the deficiency in order to be eligible for collegiate-level mathematics and to receive the degree.
+Hours earned in MAT 099 may not be used in a degree or certificate program.
+See information above and on pages 19-23 for more information concerning 1989 admission requirements.